 Time Doctor can track computer activities such as chat, websites, and app usage.
 It comes with powerful reporting features and detailed timesheets.

 Time Doctor also features the screenshotting feature like the one found on HubStaff.
-Of course, you can track time by clients or projects, and it has an open API.
+Of course, you can track your time by clients or projects, and it has an open API.

-Time Doctor’s free plan gives access to the desktop software only and doesn’t come with the reporting features.
+Time Doctor’s free plan gives access to the desktop app only and doesn’t come with the reporting features.
 However, they offer a 14-day free trial on all their paid plans, and you can get two months free if you pay for ten months of service in advance.

 8- My Hours

 My Hours is a time-tracking software created for individuals and freelancers.
 It can track time by tasks under projects and clients.

 It offers automated time tracking and manual time log entries as well, and it can track billable and nonbillable hours on tasks and projects.

 Billing is made more comfortable with pay rate assigning and their invoicing features.
 You can choose from three invoicing methods; person hourly rate, hourly task rate, and project hourly late.

 You can export, print, or share data via email right from the dashboard for added functionality.